-Cincinnati - Macy's Inc. said just wrapped up what it described as its strongest second quarter period in the past 10 years, with better-than-expected comps and sales results.
+CINCINNATI - Macy's Inc. just wrapped up what it described as its strongest second quarter period in the past 10 years, with better- than-expected comps and sales results.

 The quarter's best performing merchandise categories included home as well as jewelry, watches, fashion accessories, cosmetics, fragrances and men's.
 Also strong were private brands.
-Martha Stewart Collection "continues to see strength," cfo Karen Hoguet, said during Macy's earnings conference call this morning.
+Martha Stewart Collection "continues to see strength," cfo Karen Hoguet, said during Macy's earnings conference call earlier this month.

 Cotton price increases forced Macy's to increase its retails in several categories.
 This fall, Hoguet said, apparel and home textiles are set to see the highest relative price or cost increase.

 "As we look to the fourth quarter, we are cognizant of some price increases," Hoguet continued.
 "Our initial experiences with price increases have proven to be generally consistent with our expectations in terms of unit sales."